mslhii/SMSTool/README.md

 Test <p/>

 1. Debug
-2. Testing for users and  testers
+2. Testing for users and b testers
 2. Release